 - Feeling physical reactions in your body when you are reminded of the event.

-- Always looking out for danger (hypervigilance).
+- Always looking out for danger.
+Psychologists call this ‘hypervigilance’.

 - Feeling ‘on edge’ or easily startled.

-- Difficulty falling or staying asleep.
+- Having difficulty falling or staying asleep.

-- Problems concentrating.
+- Having difficulty concentrating.

 - Avoiding reminders of the trauma.

 - Trying not to talk or think about what happened.

 - Feeling ‘numb’ or like you have no feelings.

 Trauma has a powerful effect on how we think.
 Many people with PTSD blame themselves for what happened, even when it was not their fault.
 Or you might replay parts of the trauma and think “what if …?” or “if only …”.
 Many people with PTSD also experience depression.
 Negative thoughts and mood about the trauma might include: